Your resume is a concise document that communicates your skills, abilities, and knowledge, through your experiences, both paid and unpaid.

 Your resume demonstrates that you meet the needs of the employer.
 It highlights accomplishments that relate to your career objectives and next move, whether that is an internship, a new job in your field, a promotion, a transition to a different area of work or re-entry into the marketplace.

 Your resume and cover letter alone will not get you hired, but they should give readers a solid understanding of your relevant academic and professional background and make them want to meet you and discuss your qualifications further in an interview.

+In addition to showcasing your skills and experience, your resume is also an example of your writing skills and attention to detail.
+The grammar, punctuation, consistency and formatting must be flawless.
+Please have your resume reviewed by a career advisor or career fellow before sending it to a potential employer.
 It is essential that your resume be honest and truthful.
 Include only those things that you have done or are currently doing.
 A resume is generally one page upon graduation from an undergraduate program.
 Experienced professionals and graduate students may have more than one page, though one page is generally preferable.

-- General Resume Guidelines
+- Resume Critique Checklist

 - Formatting Tips

 Formatting is important because the reader needs to easily understand your skills, abilities, and knowledge from reviewing your resume, without distraction.
 The way your present the information on your resume makes a difference in both the computer system to which you submit, and to the human eye.
 Your resume should:

 - Have a simple, clean font (e.g. Times, Arial, Garamond) 10 to 12 pt. font

 - Have margins equal on all sides, no smaller than 0.5 and no bigger than 1 in

 - Be devoid of personal pronouns (I, me, my, we)?